RandomRobbieBF/wordpress-php-object-helper/README.md

 About
 ---

-Got Know a plugin has a php object exploit but need to find which lib to use?
+You have a Known plugin with a PHP object exploit?, but you need to determine which library to use to exploit the issue and run with phpgcc.

-This will bruteforce all plugins and then find a plugin that is using a known lib that could help.

-It's not perfect but it's better than nothing!
+This should help you out.

 Example Output
 ----